Preventing Perinatal Transmission of HIV

 Key Points

-- Women should get tested for HIV before they become pregnant or as early as possible during each pregnancy.
-The earlier HIV is detected, the sooner HIV medicines can be started.
+- People should get tested for HIV before they become pregnant or as early as possible during each pregnancy and during the third trimester.
+The earlier HIV is detected, the sooner HIV medicines (also known as antiretrovirals) can be started.

-- After birth, babies born to women with HIV should receive HIV medicines to reduce the risk of perinatal transmission of HIV.
+- After birth, babies born to people with HIV should receive HIV medicines to reduce the risk of perinatal transmission.
 Several factors determine what HIV medicines babies receive and how long they receive the medicines.

 What is perinatal transmission of HIV?

-Perinatal transmission of HIV is when HIV is passed from a woman with HIV to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).

 The use of HIV medicines and other strategies have helped to lower the rate of perinatal transmission of HIV to 1% or less in the United States and Europe.
 (HIV medicines are called antiretrovirals.)